Empirical Analysis of Fictitious Play for Nash Equilibrium Computation in Multiplayer Games: Introduction

 \section{Introduction}

+Approximating Nash equilibrium strategies in multiplayer games is a challenging and important problem.
 In two-player zero-sum games a Nash equilibrium strategy is guaranteed to win (or tie) in expectation against any opposing strategy by the minimax theorem.
 In games with more than two players there can be multiple equilibria with different values to the players, and following one has no performance guarantee; however, it was shown that a Nash equilibrium strategy defeated a variety of agents submitted for a class project in a 3-player imperfect-information game, Kuhn poker~\cite{Ganzfried18:Successful}.
 This demonstrates that Nash equilibrium strategies can be successful in practice despite the fact that they do not have a performance guarantee.

 While Nash equilibrium can be computed in polynomial time for two-player zero-sum games, it is PPAD-hard to compute for non-zero-sum and games with 3 or more agents and widely believed that no efficient algorithms exist~\cite{Chen05:Nash,Daskalakis09:Complexity}.
 Counterfactual regret minimization (CFR) is an iterative self-play procedure that has been proven to converge to Nash equilibrium in two-player zero-sum~\cite{Zinkevich07:Regret}.
 It has been utilized by superhuman agents in two-player poker, first for limit~\cite{Bowling15:Heads-up} and then for no-limit~\cite{Moravcik17b:DeepStack,Brown17:Superhuman}.
 It can also be run in non-zero-sum and multiplayer games, but has no significant theoretical guarantees for these settings.
 It was demonstrated that it does in fact converge to an $\epsilon$-Nash equilibrium (a strategy profile in which no player can gain more than $\epsilon$ by deviating) in three-player Kuhn poker, while it does not converge to equilibrium in the larger game of three-player Leduc hold 'em~\cite{Abou10:Using}.
 It was subsequently proven that CFR guarantees that no weight is put on iteratively strictly-dominated strategies or actions~\cite{Gibson14:Regret}.
 While for some small games this guarantee can be very useful (e.g., for two-player Kuhn poker a high fraction of the actions are iteratively-dominated), in most realistic games (such as Texas hold 'em) only a very small fraction of actions are iteratively-dominated, and the guarantee is not useful~\cite{Ganzfried19:Mistakes}.
 Despite a lack of a significant theoretical guarantee, CFR was combined with subgame solving~\cite{Ganzfried15:Endgame} and depth-limited search~\cite{Brown18:Depth,Hu17:Midgame} to produce a superhuman agent for multiplayer poker~\cite{Brown19:Superhuman}.